GalKJ/Zaizi_Monty_Hall_Challenge/README.md

 I broke the project down into the following user stories to get a clear idea of the different components and their functions.

-- The user wants to pick a door.
+- The user wants to pick a door. ✔️
-- ... to have the goat revealed.
+- ... to have the goat revealed. ✔️
-- ... to stick with their door (the user will only ever stick).
+- ... to stick with their door (the user will only ever stick). ✔️
-- ... to see if they win or lose.
+- ... to see if they win or lose. ✔️
-- ... to choose how many games to play.
+- ... to choose how many games to play. ✔️
-- ... to play manually or automatically.
+- ... to play manually or automatically. 👷‍♀️
-- ... to have their wins and loses recorded and visible.
+- ... to have their wins and loses recorded and visible. ✔️

+---

+### Thanks

+I hope you have fun with the game and the stats make it clear that Von Santos was correct 🙂